gpinczuk/my-first-repo/README.md

 2. an ordered
 3. list

-Here is `some code` in hte middle of a sentence.
+Here is `some code` in the middle of a sentence.

 ```
 This is